FELIDA Big Cat Sanctuary is one of several wild animal sanctuaries by FOUR PAWS International

 FOUR PAWS officially became involved with the big cat rescue centre in Nijeberkoop at the end of 2013, and changed its name into FELIDA in 2014 (read more about the history here).
 Since then a lot has happened: Several animals have been brought to LIONSROCK, our Big Cat Sanctuary in South Africa.
 As a result, more space became available for the animals staying behind.
 Their enclosures were enlarged to provide them with more space to move and play with their enrichment.

 Despite the limited space at the location and its old facilities, FELIDA was able to develop into a 'special care' sanctuary for big cats with physical or mental traumas.
-Thanks to this, FELIDA could take in newly rescued animals — two tigers from Syria in 2017, three lions from Bulgaria in 2018, and three lions from Albania in 2019.
+Thanks to this, FELIDA could take in 17 newly rescued animals from Syria, Bulgaria, Albania, Romania, Ukraine and Montenegro.

 Unlike our sanctuary LIONSROCK in South Africa, the current enclosures at FELIDA are old and too small to comply with our own quality standards for a sanctuary.
 That is why we want to expand.
 Read more about our future plans here.